marksherriff/cs3240-s25-website/final_exam.md

 Every student will get a custom exam that is made up of new versions of questions that they missed when they took the quizzes the first time.
 The questions are not the same, but they assess the same knowledge.

 So, if you got a perfect 100 XP on Quiz 1, you won't have any Quiz 1 material on your final.
-But if you lost 5XP on the "what are the five phases of development" question, then you'll have a new version of that question on your final exam.
+But if you lost 5 XP on the "what are the five phases of development" question, then you'll have a new version of that question on your final exam.
 In this instance, the new question might be about comparing and contrasting design versus implementation or perhaps something about which phase takes the longest (answer: maintenance).
 Not the same question, but same related material.
 Repeat this for the questions from Quiz 2 and Quiz 3 and that makes up your final exam.

 ## Q: How many points can I earn back?